Sina-5/A2/README.md

 # Password: admin

 Added the Auth to route to bussiness contacts if the auth is succesful if auth fails, user can still see the portfolio

+Bussiness list and login page were the new rotues that were added the two views are using the same EJS engine, which were used previously.